 After working with John Douglas for some time, Scott Glenn thanked him and said how fascinating it was to have been allowed into his world.
 Douglas laughed and told Glenn that if he really wanted to get into his world, he should listen to an audio tape of serial killers Lawrence Bittaker and Roy Norris torturing, raping, and murdering two teenage girls.
 Glenn listened to less than one minute of the tape, and has since said that he feels he lost a sense of innocence in doing so, and that he has never been able to forget what he heard.

 When Ted Tally was writing the screenplay for the film, he suggested Jodie Foster for role of Clarice Starling.
 Foster had been lobbying hard for the part, but when Jonathan Demme was hired to direct, he wanted Michelle Pfeiffer instead.
-Pfeiffer turned the part down because she felt the film was too violent.
+Pfeiffer turned the part down, because she felt the film was too violent.
 Demme then agreed to meet Foster.
-He hired her after only one meeting because he said he could see her strength and determination for the part, and he felt that was perfect for Clarice.
+He hired her after only one meeting, because he said he could see her strength and determination for the part, and he felt that was perfect for Clarice.

 The filmmakers were prepared to go to Montana to shoot a flashback sequence depicting Clarice's runaway attempt.
-After filming the dialogue between Jodie Foster and Anthony Hopkins, director Jonathan Demme realized it would be pointless to cut away from their performances and announced, "I guess we aren't going to Montana."
+After filming the dialogue between Jodie Foster and Sir Anthony Hopkins, Jonathan Demme realized it would be pointless to cut away from their performances and announced, "I guess we aren't going to Montana."

-Thematic parallel: The tune played by the music box in Bimmel's bedroom is from the Wolfgang Amadeus Mozart opera "The Magic Flute."
-Also from a music box, the magic tune releases the heroine from the clutches of a lecherous character who 'covets' her throughout the opera.
+Thematic parallel: The tune played by the music box in Bimmel's bedroom is from the Wolfgang Amadeus Mozart opera "The Magic Flute".
+Also from a music box, the magic tune releases the heroine from the clutches of a lecherous character who "covets" her throughout the opera.

 Orion's decision to promote this film as a 1991 Oscar contender resulted in having to choose between two other releases later in the year: Little Man Tate (1991) and Blue Sky (1994).
-As Orion executives planned to promote Jodie Foster as a Best Actress nominee, they decided to give her some extra exposure by releasing the former picture, which she both appeared in and directed.
+As Orion executives planned to promote Jodie Foster as a Best Actress nominee, they decided to give her some extra exposure by releasing the former picture, in which she appeared, and directed.
 Foster ended up winning Best Actress.
 Blue Sky ended up waiting three more years to be released, but when it did, it resulted in Jessica Lange also winning a Best Actress Oscar.